cwhy/LowQualityPoems/bayesianHell.md

 ## 15/06/2024

-How it not being causal
+Why it not being causal
-How would I want it tell
+How would I want to tell
 Piecing up a shit story
 That I am doing well
 Hard to sell

 With all the elements
-Derive all the setiments
+Derive all the sentiments
-Inhale more particals
+Inhale less particles
 Control more variables

 Now I learned to hate the world
 There is no way the prior works
-No one want to be the first
+No one tried to be the first
-Pretend to be dumb but not coward
+Pretend to be dumb but not a coward

 Too much layers, too thick
-Finding hard to breath
+Finding hard to breath, stick
 Or is it my asthma
 Or is it just toxic

 Strolling down a narrow path
-Gods quarreling about stars
+Gods quarreling about the stars
 Figuring out about figures
 Fermented emotion triggers